-The adaptive technology area of the Learning Resource Center (Library) was established in 2004 with major funding from a Library Services and Technology Act (LSTA) grant awarded by the Connecticut State Library.
+The adaptive technology area of the Library was established in 2004 with major funding from a Library Services and Technology Act (LSTA) grant awarded by the Connecticut State Library.

 - Kurzweil 3000: for taking notes, preparing for tests, vocabulary development, and for listening to text being read instead of reading silently

 - Zoomtext: for enlarging the font size of documents, online databases, and web sites in order to make reading easier on the eyes

 - ClearView 500: a desktop video magnification system that assists people with low vision.
 Text and objects can be magnified in different colors, with adjustable brightness and contrast.

 ADA Standards for Accessible Design